“A professional writer is an amateur who didn’t quit.” —Richard Bach

 Steve Martin once said that perseverance is a good substitute for talent.
 And by golly, I hope he’s right.

 Talent is sexy and compelling and mysterious.
 You can’t force talent—you can only hope it finds you.
-Perseverance, on the other hand, is easier to grab hold of.
+Perseverance and persistence, on the other hand, is easier to grab hold of.

 Of course, you can (and should) always work to improve your craft and hone your skill as a writer.
 Whatever your thoughts about latent talent, it’s a fact that skill can be improved with practice.
 But that’s not what I’m talking about.